Can I Subdivide My Property? Property Developer Explains

 Whether you can or not is going to depend on a number of factors including, your land dimensions.

-If there are restrictive covenants on your title, neighbourhood precedent and of course council and planning regulations such as overlays.
+If there are restrictive covenants on your title, neighbourhood precedent and of course council regulations such as planning overlays.

 First up, a good place to start is by looking for Neighbourhood Precedence of other recent and similar subdivision approvals in the immediate vicinity of your property.